TidwelB/CapStoneT/README.md

 		For example on a MacOS System: /Users/Owner/Desktop/love.app/Contents/MacOS/love ~/Desktop/Remedy --console

 	This path may be different on your own machine.

 2. If you are using Visual Studio Code with a lua extension then you can also toggle the testing console with the key combination

 		"CTRL + SHIFT + L".
 The program can then by started with "ALT + L" and the game and debug console will appear.

+Continuous Testing:

+		To run tests during program runtime simply press the key "L".
+The most current test case will print to console.

 Testing Directory is under Remedy/testing.